 Unrestricted funds are funds which the board of trustees may use in the pursuance of the academy's objects and are expendable at the discretion of the trustees.
-Designated funds are those funds that have been ring-fenced by the trustees for future commitments or anticipated costs.
-These do not have an externally imposed restriction and can be un-designated or amended at the discretion of the trustees.

-The transfer from unrestricted general funds to restricted fixed asset fund is to meet the cost of fixed assets for which there was no specific capital funding.
+The transfer from restricted general fund and unrestricted fund to restricted fixed asset fund is to meet the costs of fixed asset additions for which there were no specific capital funding in the year.